Skip Navigation

 Weather

 Most places in Honduras have tropical conditions with high temperatures and humidity yearround.
 Still, there are quite some differences.
-While the lower areas are hot and humid, some cities inland including the capital Tegucigalpa have more enjoyable weather, with highs between 24 and 28 degrees Celsius and nights around 15 degrees, about 5 degrees lower than coastal areas for example.
+While the lower areas are hot and humid, some cities inland including the capital Tegucigalpa have more enjoyable weather, with highs between 24 °C and 28 °C and nights around 15 °C, about 5 °C lower than coastal areas for example.

 In general, the wet season lasts from May to November, but some places, like La Ceiba at the northcoast have wetter weather from October to February!
 March and April thus are good months to visit most areas of Honduras.